ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 > Googler needs Python3 which is not a default on Slackware 14.2.
 You can install from the available Slackbuild.
 You may also need to to export your browser.

 	export BROWSER=links

+	$ googler <who wrote javascript> #should give you defacult ten results
+	$ googler <slackbuilds> -n 5 will top 5 google searchs for the <slackbuilds>
+	$ googler <node.js> -n 5 -w slackbuilds.org will result into 5 searchs for <node.js> on website slackbuilds.org

 Once you are done with installation, browser export and spent 15 minutes in Googler, I bet you will never go back to browser based search particularly on a GUI.
 It is fast, clean and there are many more things you can do with `googler`.